 In the ongoing discussion of how public safety can mitigate TDoS attacks, this article will focus on the hardening of existing 9-1-1 technologies and how Next Generation 9-1-1 (NG9-1-1) will substantially increase the capacity of PSAPs to handle large call volumes, whether resulting from TDoS attacks or from concurrent legitimate calls.
 And finally, it will address how FirstNet, the new nationwide public safety network, will play a critical role in securing public safety communications and...

 Most 9-1-1 map data is flawed across the country.
 It’s inaccurate and outdated - missing new streets, closed roads and sometimes whole new developments.
 It frustrates first responders who have to double-back on roads searching for an address that’s out of numerical order.
 It can be life-threatening to citizens who need assistance, yet their location cannot be identified quickly or with spot-on precision.

-The first 9-1-1 emergency telephone system in the USA went into service on this date in 1968 - in Haleyville, Alabama.
+The first 9-1-1 emergency telephone system in the USA went into service on this date - Feburary 16th - in 1968, in Haleyville, Alabama.